dllllb/pytorch-lifestream/docs/index.md

    Categorical encoding, datetime transformation, numerical feature preprocessing.
    - `ptls.data.split_tools` - convert data to ptls-data-format.
 Split by users and features.
    - `ptls.data.datasets` - `torch.Dataset` interface access to the data.
- - `ptls.lightning_modules` - propose tools for training your encoders with popular frameworks like CoLES, SimCLR, CPC, VICReg, ...
-[Link TBD](#)
+ - `ptls.frames` - propose tools for training your encoders with popular frameworks like CoLES, SimCLR, CPC, VICReg, ...
+[Link](frames.md)
  - Build your encoder with layers.
 [Link TBD](#):
    - `ptls.trx_encoder` - layers which makes representation for single transactions.
 [Link](trx_encoder.md)
    - `ptls.seq_encoder` - layers which works with sequences.
    There are cross transactional interaction (like convolution of self attention) and reduce sequence to single vector.
    [Link](seq_encoder.md)
    - `ptls.heads` - composite layers for final embedding transformation (L2Norm, MLP, ResNet, FFT, ...).
-[Link TBD](#)
- - `ptls.contrastive_learning` - propose tools for contrastive learning tasks.
- There are losses, mining strategies and metrics.
 [Link TBD](#)

 ## How to guide